Flaggen_Fahnen_International

 Media Studies

-For the study of Media Studies, proof of knowledge of English (B2) - usually proven by the Abitur certificate - must be provided at the beginning of the study programme.
+For the study of Media Studies, proof of knowledge of English (B2) - usually proven by the Abitur certificate - must be provided at the beginning of the study program.
 Knowledge of another foreign language (B2) must be proven by the time of admission to the final module.

 East Asian Studies